ryngonzalez/ryngonzalez.com/_work/fetchnotes/the-final-experience-is-all-that-matters.md

 <iframe src="//player.vimeo.com/video/111774682" height="532" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-In the end, we were able to build a sidebar menu that tracked touches reponsively, used springy animations (hand-rolled CSS easing functions), and never dropped frames.
+In the end, we were able to build a sidebar menu that tracked touches responsively, used springy animations (hand-rolled CSS easing functions), and never dropped frames.

 ## Swiping